WillWang1998/SMR/report/Project 5.md

 We didn't use the OMPL library for our experiments since we planned only to apply the SMR to this needle problem.

-Firstly, Ruijin Wang implemented some functions for collision checking and most of the SMR except the MDP.

-Secondly, Jiawei Bao implemented the MDP and the data visualization part.

 ### Collision checking

 - For each sample on the 2D graph, draw a ray from the point to any direction.
 If the number of intersections between the ray and the obstacle is odd, the point is in an obstacle, otherwise outside of it.